kpunith8/Links-and-Tutorials/JavaScript/ES-6-And-Beyond.md

   });
   ```

-- Then function can be chained, we can also call `catch` function on promise
+- `then` function can be chained, we can also call `catch` function on promise
 	```javascript
   doAsync.catch(function(reason) {
     console.log(reason);